acturtle/cashflower/docs/model.rst

 |

-The model will create a separate output file for each of the model points:
+The model will create a separate output file for each of the model point sets:

 ..  code-block::

     .
     └── output/
-        ├── <timestamp>_policy.csv
+        ├── <timestamp>_main.csv
         └── <timestamp>_fund.csv

-The output files will contain results for model components linked to an associated model point.
+The output files will contain results for model components linked to an associated model point set.